 Peace I Give to You

-What is the peace that God gives us in Christ?
-Man is always searching for something to put his trust in, something to hope in in the face of life’s many hardships.
-In this sermon on John 4:28-30, Dr. Martyn Lloyd-Jones preaches on the great doctrine of peace in the Christian life.
-When sinners repent and believe in Jesus Christ, they are made new and given new desires and loves.
-Now, they love God rather than the world and their hope is in God, not the world.
+What is the peace that God gives His people in Christ?
+Humanity is always searching for something to put their trust in, something to hope in in the face of life’s many hardships.
+In this sermon on John 4:28–30 titled “Peace I Give to You,” Dr. Martyn Lloyd-Jones preaches on the great doctrine of peace in the Christian life.
+When sinners repent and believe in Jesus Christ, they are made new and are given new desires and loves.
+They then love God rather than the world and their hope is in God, not the world.
 This is very different from the life of the unregenerate.
-They must always look for something in this world to place their hope in.
-Many look to the philosophy of stoicism, which says that we cannot change our life, so we just need to accept the hardships of life.
-This is wholly contrary to what Christ gives us!
-Because in the Gospel we can know that we have a Savior who is wholly for us, and not against us.
-Do you have this other-worldly hope in Jesus, or are you trusting in something in this passing world to give you peace?
-This sermon calls us all to forsake ourselves and run to God as our only stronghold in this life.
+They must always look for something in this world to place their hope.
+Many look to the philosophy of stoicism, which says that one cannot change their life, so hardships should just be accepted.
+This is wholly contrary to the message of Christ.
+Through the gospel Christians can know that they have a Savior who is wholly for them and not against them.
+This sermon calls all to forsake themselves and run to God as the only stronghold in this life.

 About Dr. Martyn Lloyd-Jones